ploomber/ploomber/doc/get-started/sql-pipeline.rst

     ploomber examples --name templates/spec-api-sql

-You can refer to https://github.com/ploomber/projects/blob/master/templates/spec-api-sql/README.ipynb for more information on using SQL scripts to manipulate data in a database, dump a table, and plot it with Python.
+You can also refer to https://github.com/ploomber/projects/blob/master/templates/spec-api-sql/README.ipynb for more information on using SQL scripts to manipulate data in a database, dump a table, and plot it with Python.

 Creating Sample Data
 -----------------------

+To create sample data, you can run the following code:

 .. code-block:: bash